 It seems technology is constantly moving at break-neck speed, and this certainly doesn’t exclude the travel sector!
-We take a look at some of the recent technological developments that excite us in the world of airports.
+We take a look at some of the recent airport technology innovations.

 If you’ve gone away recently and have parked your car at the airport, you’ll know that depending on the service you book, how you actually park your car can vary.
 If you’ve booked a valet/meet and greet service then someone else takes your car away and parks it for you, and some long stay car parks will do the same.
 Short stay and some long stay car parks often mean driving around with a keen eye watching for a free space, although this does mean you get to keep your keys!